-We also actively seek children's views of safety in school through student council and our tutorial systems.
+We also actively seek children's views of safety in school through student council and a high level of pastoral support.

 Parents/Carers

 We recognise the importance of working together with and supporting parents/carers to safeguard and promote the welfare of their children.
 This includes: